Persecution of black people in Nazi Germany: Background

-Rhineland sterilisation program
+Rhineland sterilization program

-Under eugenics laws during the Third Reich, race alone was not sufficient criteria for forced sterilisation, but anyone could request sterilisation for themselves or a minor under their care.
-The cohort of mixed-race children born during the occupation were approaching adulthood when, in 1937, with Hitler's approval, a special Gestapo commission was created and charged with "the discrete sterilisation of the Rhineland bastards."
+Race alone was not sufficient criteria for forced sterilization, under Third Reich eugenics laws.
+Anyone could request sterilization for themselves or a minor under their care.
+The cohort of mixed-race children born during the occupation were approaching adulthood when, in 1937, with Hitler's approval, a special Gestapo commission was created and charged with "the discrete sterilization of the Rhineland bastards."
 It is unclear how much these minors were told about the procedures, or how many parents only consented under pressure from the Gestapo.
-An estimated 500 children were sterilised under this program, including girls as young as eleven years old.
+An estimated 500 children were sterilized under this program, including girls as young as eleven years old.

 Civilian life

-Beyond the compulsory sterilisation programme in the Rhineland, there was no coherent Nazi policy towards African Germans.
+Beyond the compulsory sterilization program in the Rhineland, there was no coherent Nazi policy towards African Germans.
 In one instance, when local officials petitioned for guidance on how to handle an Afro-German who could not find employment because he was a repeat criminal offender, they were told the population was too small to warrant the formulation of any official policy and to settle the case as they saw fit.
 Due to the rhetoric at the time, Black Germans experienced discrimination in employment, welfare, and housing, and were also banned from pursuing higher education; they were socially isolated and forbidden to have sexual relations and marriages with Aryans by the racial laws.
+Jazz, considered "negro music", (negermusik) and an "inner crisis" to the white race by Nazi cultural theorists was also banned from the radio.
 Black people were placed at the bottom of the racial scale of non-Aryans along with Jews, Slavs, and Romani/Roma people.
 Some Black people managed to work as actors in films about the African colonies.
-Others were hired for the German Africa Show, a human zoo touring between 1937–40.
+Others were hired for the German Africa Show, a human zoo touring between 1937 and 1940.

 In the armed forces

-The Compulsory Service Act of 21 May 1935 restricted military service to "Aryans" only, but there are several documented cases of Afro-Germans who served in the Wehrmacht, or were enlisted in Nazi organizations like the Hitler Youth.
+The Compulsory Service Act of 21 May 1935 restricted military service to "Aryans" only, but there are several documented cases of Afro-Germans who served in the Wehrmacht, or were temporarily allowed into the Hitler Youth.
+In one case, an Afro-German man named Peter K. was forcibly sterilized before being drafted.

-The Legion of French Volunteers Against Bolshevism (Légion des volontaires français contre le bolchévisme, LVF) sent to the Eastern Front as part of the Wehrmacht initially included some 200 non-white volunteers, originating mainly in French North Africa.
-An influx of foreign volunteers during the North African campaign also led to the presence of some black people in the Wehrmacht in units like the Free Arabian Legion.